 - Walnuts or almonds

 It’s a light lunch packed with energy and protein to keep me moving along!
-I hope it inspires you to create an inspired space in your kitchen to motivate healthy eating in your home.
+So I hope it inspires you to create an inspired space in your kitchen to motivate healthy eating in your home.

 Intersted in more ideas?